wso2-extensions/esb-connector-servicenow/docs/config.md

   1. Using the URL "https://developer.servicenow.com/app.do#!/home" signup to a ServiceNow account or signin to existing account.
 	2. Login to the ServiceNow account and request an instance.
-	3. Then you will get a username and password for your instance with instance URL.
+	3. Then you will get an username and password for your instance with instance URL.
 You can change your password by going to My Instance -> Instance Action -> Manage Instance Password.

 ### Importing the ServiceNow Certificate

 ServiceNow API support basic authentication using username,passsword to access APIs.
-For additional secrure connection, import the ServiceNow certificate to your MI client keystore.
+For additional secure connection, import the ServiceNow certificate to your MI client keystore.

 * Follow the article https://ei.docs.wso2.com/en/latest/micro-integrator/setup/security/importing_ssl_certificate/  to import the ServiceNow certificate into the MI client keystore.